zaari/garta/RoadMap.md

 ## Version 0.1
 - status bar of the main window is feature complete
 - map implemented with scrolling and zooming support
-- slippy maps can be defined in json files
+- slippy maps can be defined with json files
 - domain model persistence
 - settings persistence